CUAHSI/GHCN-Transducer/GHCN/README.md

 - the GHCN-Daily dataset includes selected sites from the CoCoRaHS and SNOTEL observation networks.
 By default the transducer is configured to show all GHCN-Daily sites including
 CoCoRaHS and SNOTEL.
 CUAHSI provides complete data from these networks using dedicated CoCoRaHS and SNOTEL web service transducers.
 To exclude CoCoRaHS and SNOTEL sites from the GHCN transducer, set the **use_cocorahs** and **use_snotel** to **false** in the *app.config* configuration file of GhcnHarvester.
+- **db_batch_size** This setting can be used to adjust the number of records sent to the ODM database server in one request by the GhcnHarvester when updating the *Sites* and *SeriesCatalog* table.
+The default value is 500 records.

 ## Setup Instructions for GHCN-Harvester
 1. Install an empty ODM 1.1.1 database on your Microsoft SQL Server.